-During the years ended December 31, 2018 and 2017, we recorded a tax provision of \$0.1 million and \$0.8 million, respectively.
+During the year ended December 31, 2019, we recorded no income tax provision.
+During the year ended December 31, 2018, we recorded a tax provision of \$0.1 million.
 The 2018 tax provision was due to adjustments related to the filing of our 2017 tax returns with the relevant tax authorities.
-The 2017 tax provision was due to our establishment of a valuation allowance against our U.S. deferred tax assets, as well as income earned under research and management services arrangements between our U.S. and Singapore entities, which is taxed in the United States.
-During the years ended December 31, 2018 and 2017, we did not record any income tax benefit for the net operating losses incurred in Singapore due to uncertainty regarding future taxable income in that jurisdiction.
-During the year ended December 31, 2018, we did not record any income tax benefit for the net operating losses incurred in the United States and Japan due to uncertainty regarding future taxable income in those jurisdictions.
-In May 2016, we established a wholly-owned subsidiary in Ireland, however no income tax expense or benefit has been recorded during the years ended December 31, 2018 and 2017.
-In April 2017, we established a wholly-owned subsidiary in the United Kingdom and during the years ended December 31, 2018 and 2017, we did not record any income tax benefit for the net operating income tax benefit for the net operating the years ended December 31, 2018 and 2017.
-In April 2017, we established a wholly-owned subsidiary in the United Kingdom and during the years ended December 31, 2018 and 2017, we did not record any income tax benefit for the net operating income tax benefit for the net operating losses incurred in the United Kingdom due to uncertainty regarding future taxable income in that jurisdiction.
+During the year ended December 31, 2019, we recorded no income tax benefit for the net operating losses incurred in Singapore, the United States and the United Kingdom, due to uncertainty regarding future taxable income in those jurisdictions.
+During the year ended December 31, 2018, we recorded no income tax benefit for the net operating losses incurred in Singapore, the United States, Japan and the United Kingdom, due to uncertainty regarding future taxable income in those jurisdictions.
+In May 2016, the Company established a wholly-owned subsidiary in Ireland, however no income tax expense or benefit was recorded during the years ended December 31, 2019 or 2018.